smerck/blog/hugo/content/posts/22/04/blog-explanation.md

 I’m currently doing a lot of work focused around kubernetes & software development, so I intend to write about those exploits there.
 There are also some topics that I have a perspective on after having worked in the tech industry for 10+ years across multiple “verticals” (e.g. networking, private & public cloud infrastructure, SRE/reliability, developer advocacy, software development, DevOps).
 While there’s a fair amount of overlap between these (sometimes poorly defined) topics, I’ll dive more into these topics in future blog posts.
 If you have an interest in hearing from me on a particular topic, let me know (link to twitter)!

-* Kubernetes, cncf, etc
+* Kubernetes
-* Envoy, service meshes, l4/l7 proxying
+* Envoy, service meshes, l4/l7 proxying, networking things
 * Observability
-* DNS management
 * Local development with kubernetes, tilt, etc
 * Career thoughts after 10+ years // 10 things I wish I knew when I started